Home Office Guide: Everything you need to know about working from home!

 - Data protection and data security

-Claudia Knuth, a lawyer for labour law, gives an overview of the current legal status regarding the home office in our interview:
+Claudia Knuth, a lawyer specializing in labor law, provides an overview of the current legal situation regarding home office in our interview:

-Apply for a home office - This is the best way to go about it
+Applying for a home office – The best way to proceed

-Occupational safety and health protection in the home office
+Occupational safety and health in the home office

 Who bears the costs of the home office?

-Working in the private sphere results in additional costs for the employee.
-When assessing who has to bear the costs, the following applies in principle: The employer must pay for all costs that are necessary to enable the employee to carry out his/her work.
-It follows that the employer must bear the costs of equipping the workplace, office supplies and the costs incurred for electricity, water and internet.
+Working from home creates additional costs for the employee.
+When assessing who has to bear the costs, the basic principle is that the employer must bear all costs that are necessary to enable the employee to perform his or her work.
+It follows that the employer must bear the costs for the equipment of the workplace, the office material and the costs incurred for electricity, water and internet.

-Whether home office or work in the office - the Working Hours Act does not differentiate in this respect.
+Whether working from home or in the office, the Working Hours Act does not differentiate in this regard.
 For most employees, this means a basic working time of 8 hours a day.
-If the order situation makes it necessary, overtime of up to 10 per cent of the normal working hours must be worked at short notice.
+If the order situation requires it, overtime of up to 10 percent of the usual working time can also be worked at short notice.

-Note: The documentation of the hours worked in the home office is the responsibility of the employee.
-It must be possible to present this to the employer upon request.
+Note: Employees are responsible for documenting their working hours in the home office.
+This must be presented to the employer upon request.
 The documentation can be in the form of a timesheet.

-One topic that is particularly important in the home office is the time between workdays to take a break.
-When the computer is within reach, people tend to check their e-mails or do a task for their boss in the evening.
-However, 11 hours of rest between workdays is mandatory.
+One issue that is particularly important in the home office is break times between working days.
+If the computer is within reach, there is a tendency to check emails again in the evening or to complete a task for the boss.
+However, 11 hours of rest are required between working days.

 Home office and data protection

-Working in a home office creates additional challenges for data protection.
-This is because the processing of personal data in the private sphere of employees increases the risk of unauthorised access by third parties.
-In addition, the danger increases when employees use their own technology (laptops, smartphones or tablets) for work.
+Working from a home office creates additional challenges for data protection.
+Because the processing of personal data in the private sphere of employees increases the risk of unauthorized access by third parties.
+The risk also increases if employees use their own technology (laptops, smartphones or tablets) for work.

 To the interview: Home office and data protection